Advanced Cardiac Life Support (ACLS): Blended Learning

 Persons with disabilities

 Individuals needing special accommodations may call the Center for Professional Practice of Nursing at (916) 734-9790.

-Parking is available in parking lots 14, 16 and the staff parking structure with a UC Davis parking permit.
+Parking is available in parking lots 14, 16, the staff parking structure and parking structure 3 with a UC Davis parking permit.
 A daily permit is available for purchase for $6 from the kiosks in lots 14 (2nd Ave. & 45th St.) and 16 (2nd Ave. & Stockton Blvd.).

 Polly Butler, D.T.R.